How to Vacuum Water with a Shop-Vac (Complete Guide)

 It is important to clean up wet surfaces quickly as water will destroy flooring such as wood and linoleum by causing it to swell.
 Moisture will also ruin the finish of hardwood flooring.
 Wet areas are also prone to mildew and mold growth.

 Use the nozzle you feel will work best for your situation.
 If you have a squeegee nozzle, this might be the best choice.
 Slowly drag the head of the vacuum over the wet area.
 You will be able to see the liquid being sucked off the floor.
-You can use other attachments to remove water from baseboards and cabinets more easily.
+You can use other attachments to remove water from baseboards and cabinets easier.

 3. Emptying Your Shop-Vac